 Had an oil leak in your shed or knocked over a glass of water in the kitchen?
 Don’t waste reams of kitchen towel.
 Use something you were going to throw away to clean the spillage – your dryer lint.
 Your wallet and the planet will thank you.

 Leave in Your Pet’s Cage

 Small furry pets like hamsters or gerbils will love lint for their bedding.
-Just make sure not to use strongly perfumed washing powders as these could irritate your pet’s skin and don’t put lint in a cage with a heater as it’s quite flammable.
+Just make sure not to use strongly perfumed washing powders as these could irritate your pet’s skin.
+Also, don’t put lint in a cage with a heater, as it’s quite flammable.